 BCIA's provincial Council is responsible for the strategic and professional direction of the Institute, within the guidelines of the Professional Governance Act and the BCIA Bylaws.
 Council ensures that BCIA’s goals are clear, and that the parameters and approval points are established.
 Council is focused on strategic issues and guides the President, Vice President and senior management.

 Commitment of Councillors

-The provincial Council and its committees and working groups meet throughout the year.
-Members of the Council are expected to make themselves available and to participate fully, in order to fulfill their Council responsibilities which include the requirement to meet four to six times each year.
+The members of the provincial Council meet throughout the year.
+Council members are expected to make themselves available and to participate fully, in order to fulfill their Council responsibilities which include the requirement to meet four to six times each year.
 Additional business may be conducted by email and/or video/conference call.
 Councillors need to be aware of the issues facing the agrology profession in order to participate in Council discussions.
 Councillors also represent BCIA to stakeholders by providing information on BCIA’s goals and accomplishments.
 Council individuals are entitled to reimbursement for expenses based on provincial government rates.

 Council shall consist of seven (7) BCIA Registrant Councillors, and up to four (4) Lay Councillors.

 As per Bylaw 4, the Council must consist of: